lazaruslarue/quiz_scores/README.md

 # quiz_scores
 a list of student names &amp; test scores. min, max, and average grade.

+## criteria

+    [X] support crud operations on student names and their associated grade [X] components should validate user input
+    [X] students component with grade < 65 should visually indicate failing grade [-] statistics shall update after CRUD is performed (statistics update in real time)
+    [-] support inline editing of student names and grades. changing a test score and 'enter' / 'mouse-end' updates the model (blur & enter key)

 ## run it
-make sure you have webpack installed
-`npm install webpack -g`

-then run it
+run it

     `npm run start`

+## deploy it
-[TODO] build it for deployment
+build it for deployment

     `npm run build`

-currently, this will fail to include the `angular-cookies` module. webpack docs, though... that'll help.
+currently, deployment fails to correctly package the `angular-cookies` module.

+## the system

+the application uses webpack to build `/dist/bundle.js` && `/dist/vendor.bundle.js`

+webpack configure file is `webpack.config.js`

-## criteria
+## the code

-    [X] support crud operations on student names and their associated grade [X] support inline editing of student names and grades. changing a test score and 'enter' / 'mouse-end' updates the model [X] statistics shall update after CRUD is performed [X] components should validate user input
-    [X] students component with grade < 65 should visually indicate failing grade